HOW TO USE LINUX

 The command "mv" for moving and renaming files comes with linux.
 But you might want to install the more powerful command "mmv".
 Suppose you have a list of files like "access_110606.log", "access_110613.log", etc. representing log files for the month of may.
 The command [mmv "*1106*.log" "may-#2"] would change the names to the simpler form "may-06", "may-13", etc. Here the brackets [] are not part of the command, but are used because the double quotes " are part of the command.

 My favorite linux tool is oo2c, which I use to program the computer when I want to accomplish something for which there is no built in function.
-It is not available from debian, and must be installed without the help of synaptic.
+It is not available from ubuntu, and must be installed without the help of apt.
+It is very easy to install following the instructions in the above link.
 It automatically installs in /usr/local/bin.

 If you want to save an example of a detailed procedure so that you can email it to someone or remember how you did it, the "script" command is useful.
 Before you start your procedure type "script".
 Then after completing your procedure hold down the "ctrl" key and type the letter "d".
 This will write everything that has just happened into a file called "typescript".
 In the vi editor you can see that the file will be in windows format with carriage returns at the end of each line.
 You can remove these if you wish as explained in the article on how to use the vi editor.